 See our accident at work claim to find out how to show your employer is legally responsible for your occupational asthma claim for compensation.

 What is vibration white finger and how do you show you have an industrial injury compensation claim?

 “Vibration white finger” is a condition affecting the fingers, hands wrist and sometimes the arms.
 It causes a restriction in the blood supply to your fingers on the side of your body affected by the condition causing the ends of the fingers to turn white.

 It is caused at work from using vibrating tools, such as pneumatic drills and chain saws.

-Click vibration white finger to see how to show your employer is legally responsible for your claim.
+Click vibration white finger compensation to see how much compensation you can claim for VWF.